cfrankish/SeabirdEnergeticsGit/README.md

 gwf run s1_3_merge_wetdry_lox*
 ```

-Note this specific example would submit six jobs as this step is parallelized.
+Note this specific example would submit six jobs (one per species) as this step is parallelized.

 To query the status of your job on SAGA, enter the following code: